jpboyce/doco/docs/azure/patterns-and-practices.md

 Common use cases for "different deployments" are deploying to different environments (ie. DEV, TEST, PROD) to different regions.
 On that basis, the parameters should give coverage on those values.
 Going all the way back to ARM templates, the recommendation at the time was to keep parameters to a minimum as well.

 Parameters have a number of decorators that can apply constraints or metadata to the parameter.
 For example, the maximum length can be set as a constraint.
+This can be useful in creating an early failure gate.

 ## Testing